 NDEQ’s 2013 Regional Ambient Fish Tissue Report provides more detail on the sampling and analysis of fish tissue in Nebraska.
-Samples collected in 2011 are still being analyzed by the U.S. EPA.
-A list of all waterbodies with advisories can be found at the website along with a map showing their locations.
+Samples collected in 2012 are still being analyzed by the U.S. EPA.
+A list of all waterbodies with advisories can be found at the List of Advisories along with a map showing their locations.

 Information on U.S. EPA Fish Advisories

 Chemical Contaminants Found in Nebraska Fish Tissue

 The State monitors waterbodies for a variety of pesticides, metals, PCBs and other contaminants however it is chemicals such as banded pesticides, PCBs and methylmercury that are the most prevalent and persistent in the environment.
 Newer regulations, chemical formulations, use restrictions, and other changes, have markedly improved the quality of surface water in Nebraska and throughout the nation.

 Mercury is a naturally occurring metal that exists in several forms.
 The most common of which is methylmercury.
 Methylmercury can be found in water and soil, fish and shellfish.
 Methylmercury accumulates in fish tissue, primarily in older and larger predacious fish such as walleye, northern pike, and largemouth bass.